-Over 40 million Nigerians women, between 17 and 35, battle heavily with depression.
-Moreover, studies have shown that this prevalent mental disorder is the underlining causes of several other mental and physical diseases, including diabetes, cancer, Alzheimer and other terrible diseases.
+Over 40 million people, between 17 and 35, battle heavily with depression.
+One-third of which are women.
 But, the saddest thing is: no one cares.
 Little or no attention is given to victims of depression.
 In fact, the most painful thing is when you try to explain to someone how heavily depressed you feel, they turn to you with such attitude that simply says “and so?”
 This level of “who-cares-attitude” from the society got me thinking and at the same time, asking “do they really know what it feels like to be depressed?”

 Life in depression is like a graveyard, like thick fumes of dark soot—no breath, no light—everything dulls and bores.
 Only sadness and bitterness, self-loath and resentment exist.

 Sometimes, it flashes upon your soul like a turbulent wind, and within the speed of light, your happiness withers, laughter dries up, tastes subsides.
 Then, swam of Goosebumps grip your entire body like a winter night, and the next thing you see are streams of hot tears gushing out of your eyes.
 What happened?
 You can’t explain.